Santo D. Marabella

 In 2012, Marabella created a model for training customer service personnel that is based on theatre and includes the development of a Job Character Profile.
 The premise of his research is that customer service positions have a character, much like a character in a play.
 If customer service employees understand and take on their job character like the consummate actor, they will be authentic, fully present, disciplined and trusting.
 And, ultimately, they will be more aware of how and who to be in their jobs, not just how and what to do their jobs.
 In other words, great customer service is all an act!
 To promote his model, Marabella wrote a three-act playshop (workshop using a play) called “Customer Service: It’s All an Act!” and presents it to various industries and organizations.

 Named by the Reading Eagle (Reading, PA) as the “2017 Entertainment Newsmaker of the Year,” Marabella is also a playwright, screenwriter and producer.
-His current project is a TV pilot, Franklin Street Station, to be shot in an actual train station in Reading this March.
+His current project is a TV pilot, Franklin Street Station, was shot in 2018, in an actual train station in Reading.
+He has penned a number of one act plays, most recently, “There’s No Place Like Home,” and “Work Will Bring You Home,” both in 2018.
 His one-act play called, "Metis and the Man," (2017) calls attention to the power we have to manage our fear, if we are open to re-perceiving it as a force to reckon with in our present, that is relegated to our past, so it doesn’t impact our future.
 He most recently was a producer for This Is Reading, conceived and written by Lynn Nottage.
 Other projects include: "Gays in the Workplace – The Clear and Present Danger," (2016) a one-act play with a different perspective on the corporate closet, and his latest full-length play in development is "My Dad’s First Dog," (2016) which wonders why is it so easy for dogs and humans to share unconditional love, yet so difficult for people to love each other the same way; full-length play, "Getting: COMPLETE!"
 (2014) tells what happens when the bully grows up; and, a film-play, Senior Exploits (2013), helps active senior citizens protect themselves from shrewd scams.
-In addition, he is The Practical Prof, a regular columnist for the Reading Eagle’s Business Weekly.
-His book, The Practical Prof: Simple Lessons for Anyone Who Works! had its first national release in September 2013.
+In addition, he is The Practical Prof®, a regular columnist for the Reading Eagle’s Business Weekly.
+His first book, The Practical Prof®: Simple Lessons for Anyone Who Works! had its first national release in September 2013.
+His most recent book, released in 2018 and 2019, is The Lessons of Caring: Inspiration and Support for Caregivers, which is an ebook as well as in paperback and features video interviews with family caregivers, practical tips to become a better caregiver and ways to care for yourself in the process.